-You can use the BlackBerry WebWorks SDK or CLI to create a new project.
+You can use the BlackBerry 10 WebWorks SDK web tool or command-line interface to create a project.

-Once created, the new project includes a default app with all the basic resources required to function as a complete app.
-The folder structure of your new project includes a /www folder.
-This folder is the working directory for your application.
-All of your project resource files should be stored in your project's /www folder, or in the appropriate subfolder.
+A new project includes all the basic resources required to function as a complete app.
+The folder structure of a project includes a www folder.
+This folder is the working directory for your app.
+All project resource files should be stored in the www folder, or in the appropriate subfolder.
 See Folder structure of a WebWorks project for the complete folder structure of a WebWorks project.

-By default, your app has no access to any of the core Cordova or WebWorks APIs.
-After you create a project, you need to add plugins to access the functionality your app needs.
-For more information about plugins and how to add them, see Working with plugins.
+By default, your app has no access to any of the Cordova or WebWorks APIs.
+You need to add plugins to access the functionality you want your app to have.
+For more information about plugins and how to add them, see Adding and removing plugins.

-Create a new WebWorks project using the SDK web tool
+Create a WebWorks project using the SDK web tool

-To create a new BlackBerry WebWorks project using the BlackBerry WebWorks SDK web tool:
+To create a BlackBerry WebWorks project using the BlackBerry 10 WebWorks SDK web tool:

-- On the Start menu, click BlackBerry WebWorks 220.127.116.11.
-A new browser window opens, displaying the BlackBerry WebWorks SDK tool.
+- Open BlackBerry WebWorks <version>.
+A new browser window opens, displaying the BlackBerry 10 WebWorks SDK web tool.

 - Click Create.

-Create a new WebWorks project from the command line
+Create a WebWorks project from the command line

 - On the command line, navigate to the folder where you installed the BlackBerry WebWorks SDK.

-- Run the following command to create a new
+- Run the following command to create a WebWorks

 webworks create <path> [<app-id>] [<app-name>]